fossfreedom/coverart-browser/README.md

  - support drag-and-drop of albums onto playlists or external devices for RB2.99 and later
  - Rework Album & Playlist favourite supports - this declutters menus and now can be optionally enabled through properties button
  - Right click support for the external plugin Repeat One Song
+ - Optionally use sort fields for album artists or album artists (right click - properties - sort tab)
  - Use new Rhythmbox 3 progress bars for loading
  - Tooltip support to display cover name and artist only if album information is not already displayed
  - Translated into 25 languages and locales